volcano-sh/kubegene-website/content/docs/guides/workflow-grammar.md

   - sh /obs/shell/run-xxx/run.sh 2 a
   - sh /obs/shell/run-xxx/run.sh 1 b
   - sh /obs/shell/run-xxx/run.sh 2 b </pre>
-  Note 1: One of field commands and commandsIter must be set.
-Use commandsIter if the commands need to pass variables, otherwise use commands.
+  Note 1: One of field commands and commands_iter must be set.
+Use commands_iter if the commands need to pass variables, otherwise use commands.
       </td>
    </tr>
    <tr>
-      <td>commandsIter</td>
+      <td>commands_iter</td>
       <td>No</td>
       <td>Struct</td>
       <td>The command executed in the container, and the difference between command and commandIter